-The data collection and analytical approach for the River Beach locations was consistent with the Pearce Creek DMCF Exterior Monitoring Program (Anchor QEA 2016a, 2016b, 2017a, 2017b and 2018).
+The data collection and analytical approach for the River Beach locations was consistent with the Pearce Creek DMCF Exterior Monitoring Program (Anchor QEA 2016a, 2016b, 2017a, 2017b, 2018, and 2019).
 The River Beach samples function as a discrete sample set and will be evaluated independently from the samples collected in conjunction with the Pearce Creek DMCF Exterior Monitoring Program.
-Data collected during previous sampling events in spring 2016, fall 2016, spring 2017, and spring 2018 are presented on the results tables (Tables 2 through 4, Table 6 and Table 7) for comparison to data collected during the fall 2018 sampling event.
+Data collected during previous sampling events in spring 2016, fall 2016, spring 2017, spring 2018, and fall 2018 are presented on the results tables (Tables 2 through 4, Table 6 and Table 7) for comparison to data collected during the spring 2019 sampling event.
+The 2019 sampling event was conducted on May 22, 2019.